MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 - [Branding and site provisioning solutions for SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/branding-and-site-provisioning-solutions-for-sharepoint)

 **Sample text:**</br>
-*Sites can be created via the “create site” link at [**insert your SharePoint link**].
-See the “Guidelines for creating your site” page in this guide for more on how to create your site.
-You should have two site owners who are both full time employees at your org.*
+*Sites can be created via the “create site” link at [**insert your SharePoint link**].*

+*You should have two site owners who are both full time employees at your org.*

 *When you set up your site, it’s important to select the appropriate site classification level. [**Insert Link to your organization’s data classification guidelines**].*